Munter/hyperlink/README.md

 - Detect broken links to internal assets
 - Detect broken links to external assets
 - Detect missing DNS records on external links
-- Detect inefficient external links that reult in a redirect chain
+- Detect inefficient external links that result in a redirect chain
 - Detect miscellaneous syntax errors in your web assets

 Todo: